1 – CUT THE CRAP

 7 – GET YOUR MRS INVOLVED

 There’s a big trend this year for Mr & Mrs Speeches (where the bride and groom deliver a joint speech).
-It makes a lot of sense and it’s also a lot of fun, adding a real moment to the day.
+It’s also a lot of fun, adding a real moment to the day.

 Of course, a bride doesn’t have to do anything on her wedding day that she doesn’t fancy but suggest it to her.
 It means she gets to personally thank her friends & family and it also allows you to develop your double-act routine.

-For advice on how to write your joint speech, check out the Speechy joint speech guide.
+For advice on how to write a joint speech, check out the joint speech guide.
 The good news is it involves wine!

 8 – KEEP IT SHORT

-Your maximum wordcount is around 1300 words but there’s nothing wrong with a speech that’s 800 words.
+The maximum wordcount for a groom speech is 1300 words but there’s nothing wrong with a speech that’s 800 words.

 Here’s a great little app to Estimate your Duration.

-Probably the best tip for those grooms with a looming deadline (or grooms who want to hang out in the sun a bit longer).
-Take inspiration from our American counterparts who increasingly view wedding speech services as a savvy investment.
+Probably the best hack for those grooms with a looming deadline…take inspiration from our American counterparts who increasingly view wedding speech services as a savvy investment.

 And there’s plenty of ways they can help.
 Speechy have developed a groom speech template that’s a bit different to the norm.
 It relies on your input so takes a bit of thought, but it results in a unique speech that still sounds like ‘you’ (only a bit wittier).

-Speechy is staffed by a team of ex-BBC scriptwriters so you can also hire them to review your speech or you can commission them to write your own bespoke speech from scratch.
-Which service you opt for really depends on your budget, ability and general enthusiasm.
+Speechy is staffed by a team of ex-BBC scriptwriters so you can also hire them to edit your speech or you can commission them to write your own bespoke speech from scratch.
+We’re essentially wordsmiths for hire.